Xiao Yao San for Liver Qi Stagnation

 One of the most effective and popular herbal formulas for addressing Liver Qi stagnation is Xiao Yao San, or "Free & Easy Wander".
 This formula has been used for over a thousand years in China to help promote the smooth flow of Qi and balance emotions.

 Free & Easy Wanderer is composed of several herbs, including bupleurum, peony, angelica, white atractylodes, and licorice.
-Combined, these herbs work together to help address liver Qi stagnation and related symptoms.
+Combined, these herbs support healthy liver function and may help maintain overall digestive and emotional well-being.

 The Herbs in Free & Easy Wanderer: Remove Stagnation